lmweber/STexampleData/README.md

 # STdata

 Collection of spatial transcriptomics datasets stored in Bioconductor object formats.
-These datasets are designed for used in our Orchestrating Spatial Transcriptomics Analysis (OSTA) book, as well as for other examples, demonstrations, and teaching purposes.
+These datasets are designed for use in our online textbook "Orchestrating Spatial Transcriptomics Analysis with Bioconductor" (OSTA), as well as for other examples, demonstrations, and teaching purposes.

-Datasets are currently provided as `SingleCellExperiment` objects.
+Datasets are currently stored as `SingleCellExperiment` objects.

 Work in progress.